SachX001/learning-c-/README.md

    This program was built as part of a learning journey into C++ input parsing and data handling.
 It's a small but powerful example of how to handle custom input formats in a clean and efficient way.

+## 🚀 Variable-Sized Arrays in C++

+This project demonstrates how to work with dynamic 2D arrays in C++ using vector<vector<int>>.
+It is based on the classic "Variable Sized Arrays" problem (HackerRank).

+## 🚀 Problem Description

+We are given:
+n → number of arrays
+q → number of queries
+For each of the n arrays:
+Read p (the size of the array).
+Read p integers and store them.
+Then for each of the q queries:
+Read two integers row and col.
+Print the element at matrix[row][col].

+## 🖥️ Code Overview

+Uses vector<vector<int>> to store a flexible number of arrays.
+Dynamically resizes rows based on input.
+Accesses elements using matrix[row][col].
+Outputs the result for each query.

+## 🧠 Key Learnings

+How to use vector<vector<int>> for dynamic 2D arrays.

+How to read variable-length arrays in C++.

+How to access and print values based on queries.

 ## ✌️(More folders will be added as I learn new concepts)